Wet Curing A Ham

-4) When the brine is chilled, inject the meat in multiple locations with the liquid part of the cure.
+4) When the diluted cure is chilled, inject the meat in multiple locations with the liquid part of the cure.
 Do not skip this step.
 Then wash the exterior thoroughly to remove as much bacteria as possible (don't use soap).
 Put the meat in the bucket and submerge it.
 Click here for more on injecting and injectors.
-If necessary, weight the meat down under a tupperware container filled with water.
-Put the bucket in the refrigerator and let the meat cure for 10 to 14 days.
+If necessary, weight the meat down under a clean tupperware container filled with water.
+Put the bucket in the refrigerator and let the meat cure for about 7 days, give or take one.
 It must remain cold.
 It may get a little cloudy as the salt pulls protein liquids from the meat.
 But it should not smell funny or drevelop a scum.